 We rely on our institutional counterparties to provide services and credit enhancements that are critical to our business.
-For more information on the guarantors and other providers of credit risk mitigation that we engage, see "MD&A-Risk Management-Institutional Counterparty Credit Risk Management," "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management," "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management," and "Note 14, Concentrations of Credit Risk" in our 2023 Form 10-K.
+For more information on the guarantors and other providers of credit risk mitigation that we engage, see "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management," "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management," and "Note 11, Concentrations of Credit Risk" in our Q1 2024 Form 10-Q. Additionally, see "MD&A-Risk Management-Institutional Counterparty Credit Risk Management," "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management," "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management," and "Note 14, Concentrations of Credit Risk" in our 2023 Form 10-K.

 Our charter generally requires credit enhancement on single-family conventional mortgage loans we purchase or securitize with a loan-to-value ratio over 80% at the time of acquisition.
 We generally achieve this through primary mortgage insurance.
 Primary mortgage insurance transfers varying portions of the credit risk associated with a mortgage loan to a third-party insurer.
 For us to receive a payment in settlement of a claim under a primary mortgage insurance policy, the insured loan must be in default and the borrower's interest in the property securing the loan must have been extinguished, generally in a foreclosure action, short sale or a deed-in-lieu of foreclosure.
-Eligibility standards for mortgage insurers are established under private mortgage insurer eligibility requirements and exposure concentrations managed via counterparty limit monitoring.
+Eligibility standards for mortgage insurers are established under private mortgage insurer eligibility requirements and we regularly monitor our exposure to individual mortgage insurers.
 The financial ability and willingness of our approved mortgage insurers to pay claims is an important determinant of our overall credit risk exposure.
 For additional information on mortgage insurers, see "MD&A-Risk Management-Institutional Counterparty Credit Risk Management-Mortgage Insurers" in our 2023 Form 10-K.

 CRT transactions provide another form of credit risk mitigation.
-We manage the concentration, market, and counterparty risks associated with CRT transactions through back-end CRT deal structures, including Connecticut Avenue Securities® ("CAS") issuances and reinsurance transactions, as well as counterparty risk requirements and collateral requirements.
+We manage the concentration, market, and counterparty risks associated with CRT transactions through counterparty risk requirements and collateral requirements.
 For additional information on counterparty risk and collateral refer to "Section 5, Counterparty Credit Risk."

-Collateral levels for repurchase agreement transactions and certain CRT transactions, where applicable, are consistent with the ERCF requirements and are detailed in the exhibit below as of December 31, 2023.
+Collateral levels for repurchase agreement transactions and certain CRT transactions, where applicable, are consistent with the ERCF requirements and are detailed in the exhibit below as of March 31, 2024.

-Exhibit 6.1: Eligible Financial Collateral Coverage
+Exhibit 6.1: Eligible Financial Collateral Coverage27